Particular/docs.particular.net/transports/sql/runtime-sql.md

 #### Scripted

-Using NServiceBus installers not allow to review the actual T-SQL statements that are going be executed.
+Using NServiceBus installers does not allow to review the actual T-SQL statements that are going be executed.
 For that reason some prefer to store the actual scripts in a version control system.

 The script above is parametrized at execution time with the queue name so it cannot be used as-is.
 The scripts could, alternatively, be generated off the Development or Staging environment, and then directly executed on Production environment by DBAs to replicate that table structure.

-To generate this DDL script, right-click the database and from "Tasks" menu choose "Generate Scripts..." and generate the scripts for relevant tables.
+To capture the script for later execution use SQL Server Management Studio.
+Connect to the server (e.g. Development or Staging) and right-click the database with the queue tables.
+From "Tasks" menu choose "Generate Scripts..." and generate the scripts for relevant tables.

 ![](generating-ddl.png)

+Store these scripts so they can be executed as part of the Production deployment.

 ## Runtime